Psalms For Life

 A David psalm.

-and leads me beside peaceful pools.
+and leads me beside quiet waters.

-and leads me always on the right path.
+and leads me on the right paths

 4 Even walking